Ravencrypt/quilibrium/README.md

 - Download setup.sh
 - chmod +x setup.sh
 - ./setup.sh (run script)
 - It's possible that a warning pops up "This operation might disrupt your current ssh connection" or something similar.
-This is because firewall rules get altered - say "y" here
+This is because the firewall gets activated - say "y" here

 The Script automatically copies the key.yml and config.yml to your root folder, make sure to save that somewhere safe as this are the keys to your wallet!